aadulan/Y3S2_revision/computer_security/notes.md

 a malicious web site issues cross- site requests on behalf of the user, but instead of authenticating to the victim site as the user, the requests authenticate the user as the attacker

 ### Defenses Against Client-Side Attacks
-Mitigation of these attacks by the user can be facilitated with two primary methods:
-• Safe-browsing practices
+- Safe-browsing practices
-• Built-in browser security measures
+- Built-in browser security measures

-#### Safe Browsing Practices
 - https

 - the legitimacy of the site should be confirmed by examining the URL and ensuring that there are no certificate errors

 #### Bulit in Browser Security Measures
 web sites are placed in the Internet Zone.
 Users can then delegate sites to Trusted and Restricted zones, Each zone has its own set of security policies, allowing the user to have fine-grained control depending on whether or not they trust a particular web site

-## Attacks on SErvers
+## Attacks on Servers
 ### Server side scripting
 useful to utilize code on the server side that is executed before HTML is delivered to the user